Xceptance/xlt-documentation/content/en/load-testing/Manual/470-load-configuration.md

 The execution of a test scenario during a load test can be divided into different phases: the initial delay, the warm-up period, the measurement period, and the shutdown period.

-The **initial delay** is required only if you don't want the test scenario to run right from the beginning of the load test, which is useful if this scenario depends on the results created by another test scenario.
-The initial delay is optional.
+The **initial delay** (`initialDelay`) is required only if you don't want the test scenario to run right from the beginning of the load test, which is useful if this scenario depends on the results created by another test scenario.
+The initial delay is _optional_.

-To minimize discrepancies that could be caused by applications and other systems starting up and not yet operating at an optimal level, you can define a **warm-up period** as the time given before any measurements are taken.
-The warm-up period is optional.
+To minimize discrepancies that could be caused by applications and other systems starting up and not yet operating at an optimal level, you can define a **warm-up period** (`warmUpPeriod`) as the time given before any measurements are taken.
+The warm-up period is _optional_.
 Keep in mind that it creates a period of time during which you don't have any insights into your test.
 It is recommended to omit a warm-up period and modify the report later by specifying a time filter instead.
 This ensures that you don't miss any important information.

-The test is measured during the **measurement period**.
+The test is measured during the **measurement period** (`measurementPeriod`).
 As suggested by its name, this is the only time period where measurements are taken.
 The measurement period is a required setting.

-To ensure that a test scenario runs to completion even if the measurement period is over, you can set a **shutdown period** throughout which the users continue to run (without taking measurements though) and try to orderly finish their current iteration.
+To ensure that a test scenario runs to completion even if the measurement period is over, you can set a **shutdown period** (`shutdownPeriod`) throughout which the users continue to run (without taking measurements though) and try to orderly finish their current iteration.
 This comes in handy when things need to be cleaned up at the end of the test scenario.
 As soon as the last iteration is finished, the users automatically stop.
 If, however, it's still not finished at the end of the shutdown period, the users will be forcibly terminated.
 The shutdown period is optional, but note that if no shutdown period is defined, the users are terminated right after the measurement period.

-The **ramp-up period** (as defined above as part of the load profile) is commonly put into the warm-up period to ensure the system under test is working at an optimal level before any measurements are taken.
+The **ramp-up period** (`rampUpPeriod`, as defined above as part of the load profile) is commonly put into the warm-up period to ensure the system under test is working at an optimal level before any measurements are taken.
 That's up to you though - it might as well be interesting to measure the system performance during the ramp-up phase.
 In that case, a warm-up period mustn't be defined.

 The following figure displays the phases in relation to the total test time:

-{{< image src="user-manual/load-testprofile-configuration-small.jpg" large="user-manual/load-testprofile-configuration.png" >}}Load Test Profile Configuration{{< /image >}}
+{{< image src="user-manual/chart_testprofile.svg" >}}Load Test Profile Configuration
+{{< /image >}}